Serenity Wealth launches SereneKit DIY, an online wealth self-management toolkit for every investor | www.lokmattimes.com

 Serenity Wealth launches SereneKit DIY, an online wealth self-management toolkit for every investor

-Mumbai (Maharashtra) [India], August 16: Serenity Wealth today announced the launch of SereneKit DIY, a do-it-yourself online wealth management toolkit that helps users to create investment plans and manage investments that are self-customized to their individual risks and needs.
+Mumbai (Maharashtra) [India], August 19: Serenity Wealth today announced the launch of SereneKit DIY, a do-it-yourself online wealth management toolkit that help users to create investment plans and manage investments that are self-customized to their individual risks and needs.

 Conceptualized by wealth management veteran Ashish Khetan and developed by a team of domain experts, interface designers and technologists, the toolkit consists of a web-based application that works seamlessly across desktop browsers, tablets, and smartphones.

-According to Ashish Khetan, Founder of Serenity Wealth, SereneKit DIY was envisioned as a tool to demystify and simplify wealth management amid the noise that investors generally encounter.
+According to Ashish Khetan, Founder, Serenity Wealth, SereneKit DIY was envisioned as a tool to demystify and simplify wealth management amid the noise that investors generally encounter.
 Says Khetan: “In all my years as a wealth manager, I have found that investors struggle to define their individualized needs and evaluate the risk-reward trade-offs between different asset classes amid the noise and the promises made by third-party managers.
-For example, do you seek steady returns or rising returns, or should you invest in shares, bonds, gold, real estate, or tax savings?
-SereneKit DIY, with its RRR framework, seeks to address those specific and pervasive pain points that hobble not only novice investors but also the relatively better-off.
-The easy-to-use web-based application aims to simplify the process and empower investors to reach their financial goals with focus and confidence. and clarity–nothing less, nothing more.”
+For example, do you seek steady returns or rising returns, or should you invest in shares, bonds, gold, real estate, tax savings?
+SereneKit DIY, with its RRR framework, seeks to address those specific and pervasive pain points that hobble not only novice investors, but also the relatively better-off.
+The easy-to-use web-based application aims to simplify the process and empower investors to reach their financial goals with focus, confidence and claritynothing less, nothing more.”

 Serenity Wealth is founded by Ashish Khetan, a wealth management expert who has handled HNI and super HNI portfolios for more than 25 years with India’s Kotak Mahindra group.